 What’s a clitoris?
 My friends have joked about it, but it was never mentioned in sex ed and I’m kinda confused…

 This means that it’s really sensitive.
-Many people with clitorises masturbate (meaning touch themselves for sexual pleasure) by rubbing their external clitoris, and may enjoy it when a partner does the same.
-When a partner gives oral sex to someone with a clitoris (or goes down on them, or eats them out), they’re generally touching (and stimulating) the tip of the clitoris.
+Many people masturbate (meaning touch themselves for sexual pleasure) by rubbing their external clitoris, and may enjoy it when a partner does the same.
+When a partner gives oral sex to someone with a vagina (or goes down on them, or eats them out), they’re generally touching (and stimulating) the tip of the clitoris.

-If you touch or press on it, you’ll probably feel a tingly feeling.
+If you touch or press on it, you may feel a tingly feeling.
 This smallish bump is called the glans, and it’s partially covered by the clitoral hood.
 People sometimes describe the clitoris as a button, even though its size, shape and color vary.
 Every clitoris is beautiful and amazing just the way it is.

-The clitoris is a whole lot more than a button, though.
-The part of the clitoris that you can see is only the tip.
+The part that you can see is only the tip.
 The internal clitoris (which you can’t see because it’s inside your body) is made up of the clitoral shaft, two crura that look a bit like wings or legs, and the vestibular bulbs, which wrap around the vagina (all of which you can see in the diagram above).
 The whole clitoris (internal and external) is about 4 inches long.
-If you have a clitoris, you may be able to feel the shaft just above your glans.
+You may be able to feel the shaft just above your glans.

 It’s partially thanks to the clitoris that many people with vaginas enjoy vaginal sex.
 Inserting a penis, toy, or fingers inside of a vagina can put pressure on the internal parts of the clitoris, which feels really good to some people (but not everyone).
 Some scientists think that the clitoris is also responsible for the g-spot!
 However, many people still need direct clitoral stimulation to have an orgasm (or come).
 Again: every body is different.

-Unfortunately, sex ed often ignores the clitoris because it doesn’t play a role in reproduction.
-But pleasure is an important part of sexual health, and understanding your own body in terms of pleasure (if you want to!) can be an amazing and powerful experience.
+Unfortunately, sex ed often ignores this awesome organ because it doesn’t play a role in reproduction.
+But pleasure is an important part of sexual health, and understanding your own body in terms of pleasure (when you’re ready, and if you want to!) can be an amazing and powerful experience.